Pratyush033/MEERA-AI_ChatBot/README.md

 ## Customization

 You can customize the behavior of Meera AI Chatbot by modifying the `meera_chatbot.py` file.
 Explore the different options provided by the ChatGPT API to enhance the user experience.

-## Support and Issues

-If you encounter any issues or have questions, please feel free to create a GitHub issue in the Meera AI Chatbot repository.

 ## Contribution